St. Patrick's Episcopal Church (Washington, D.C.): Leadership

 The Parish is led by the Vestry, an elected group of lay leaders, who elect a Rector, a member of the Episcopal clergy, to chair the Vestry, serve as the spiritual leader of the congregation, and manage the day-to-day operations of the Parish's ministries.
 Every year, the Parish selects leaders to serve as Senior and Junior Wardens and representatives of the Vestry at an annual meeting in early November (the meeting must be held in November prior to the 15th of the month).
 The Vestry is transitioning to a body of twelve lay members and the Rector for a total of at least 13 members and no more than 15.
 This transition is a result of bylaw amendments that passed at a vote of the Parish on September 18, 2011.
 The lay officers of the Vestry are Senior Warden, Junior Warden for the Church, Junior Warden for the Day School, Treasurer, and Clerk who serve one-year terms.
 Three vestry representatives are elected every year to serve two-year terms.
-The current Rector is the Rev. Dr. Kurt Gerhard and Senior Warden is Nicole Chapin Duke.
+The current Rector is the Andrew Ogletree and Senior Warden is Jo Anne Nelson.